simonsdave/yar/docs/faq.md

 This is hard.
 It's the one knock against using MACs.
 First step would be to restart the [Auth Server](../yar/auth_server) using debug level logging.
-This will generate additional logging output but more importantly it will generate lots of additional HTTP X-Auth-Server headers that provide detailed insight into how the [Auth Server](../yar/auth_server) is computing the MAC.
+This will generate additional logging output but more importantly it will generate lots of additional HTTP X-Yar-Auth-Server headers that provide detailed insight into how the [Auth Server](../yar/auth_server) is computing the MAC.
 99% of the time reviewing this output will help you track down the problem.